-1. Establish a club policy on the prevention of abuse and harassment.
+1. Establish a Rotary Club policy on the prevention of abuse and harassment.

-We suggest your club either specifically adopt the District Policy which is attached, or draft its own policy which includes the District Policy by reference.
-If your club is simply adopting the District Policy, the resolution doing so should make clear that the references to District or District personnel should be taken to mean instead your club or club personnel (for example references to the District Governor will apply to your Club President and so on).
-If you do not have a person in your club who is qualified to deal with abuse and harassment issues, you can leave all references to the District Protection Officer intact and rely on her or him for guidance with respect to situations limited to your club.
+We suggest your Rotary Club either specifically adopt the District Policy which is attached, or draft its own policy which includes the District Policy by reference.
+If your Rotary Club is simply adopting the District Policy, the resolution doing so should make clear that the references to District or District personnel should be taken to mean instead your Rotary Club or Rotary Club personnel (for example references to the District Governor will apply to your Club President and so on).
+If you do not have a person in your Rotary Club who is qualified to deal with abuse and harassment issues, you can leave all references to the District Youth and Vulnerable Persons Protection Officer intact and rely on her or him for guidance with respect to situations limited to your club.